 JBL SoundBoost 2 Speaker Moto Mod

-This Moto Mod is made for people who want to own a smartphone, but also want some features that are normally not included in mobile phone cameras.
+This Moto Mod camera is made for people who want to own a smartphone, but also want some features that are normally not included in mobile phone cameras.
 The Hasselblad True Zoom Camera‘s biggest feature is its 10x optical zoom.
 It also has OIS for photos, EIS for video, two microphones, a Xenon flash, and much more.
-You can currently buy this Moto Mod on Amazon for $239.99
+You can currently buy this Moto Mod camera on Amazon for $239.99

 Incipio Vehicle Dock Moto Mod

 There are tons of smartphone dashboard mounts out there, but the Incipio Vehicle Dock Mount Moto Mod was created specifically for Moto Z devices.
 The mount itself is made to attach to one of your car’s air vents, and the magnetic back should be secure enough to keep the phone from moving.
 You can get this mount on Amazon for $64.99

 Mophie Juice Pack Moto Mod